SENG-350-2024-fall/Team7/MilestoneOne.md

 ## System Database Use Cases
-Figure 5, below, outlines the use cases that may be executed by the system database.
+Figure 4, below, outlines the use cases that may be executed by the system database.
 Tables x-x describe each use case in more detail.

 ![Use Case Diagram](UCDs/Database_UCD.png)

-**Figure 5:** A Use Case Diagram describing the Mister Ed system from the perspective of the System Database actor.
+**Figure 4:** A Use Case Diagram describing the Mister Ed system from the perspective of the System Database actor.

-<br>**Table x**: Store Patient Information Use Case.
+<br>**Table 15**: Store Patient Information Use Case.
 | Use Case                | Store Patient Information     |
 |-------------------------|-------------------------|
 | **Description**             | Store any information inputted by a patient for later reference. |